Aashishpss/Qr_Authorisation/README.md

 ## Features

-1.Real-time QR code scanning using a webcam.
+1. Real-time QR code scanning using a webcam.

-2.Authorization check against a list of pre-approved data.
+2. Authorization check against a list of pre-approved data.

-3.Visual feedback with bounding boxes and status messages:
+3. Visual feedback with bounding boxes and status messages:

-3.Green for authorized QR codes.
+3. Green for authorized QR codes.

-4.Red for unauthorized QR codes.
+4. Red for unauthorized QR codes.

 ## Requirements

-1.To run this script, ensure you have the following installed:
+1. To run this script, ensure you have the following installed:

-2.Python 3.x
+2. Python 3.x

-3.OpenCV
+3. OpenCV

-4.NumPy
+4. NumPy

-5.Pyzbar
+5. Pyzbar

 You can install the required libraries using: